 To pass, a candidate must work systematically, using a reasonable degree of skill, good methods and sound recipes.
 At least half of the resulting dishes should be of a good standard - well served, with good appearance, consistency, texture and flavour.
 If the main dishes of the test are inedible, then a pass result should not be given.

 Allocation of marks

-Practical Examiners should record the marks on the Practical Test Working Marksheet.
-They must scale the final raw mark to a mark out of 100 before transferring it to the MS1 marksheet.
+Practical Examiners should record the marks on the Practical Test Working Mark Sheet.

 The total of 150 is divided as follows: